challeau/my-notes/resources/Python/flask.md

 The first time the babel extension needs the locale of the current user, it will call a `localeselector()` function, and the first time the timezone is needed it will call a `timezoneselector()` function.
 <br/>
-If any of these methods return None the extension will automatically fall back to what’s in the config.
+If any of these methods return None the extension will automatically fall back to what's in the config.
 Furthermore, for efficiency that function is called only once and the return value then cached.

 If you need to switch the language between a request, you can `refresh()` the cache.